f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/index.rst

 Database Service
 ^^^^^^^^^^^^^^^^
-The customer's database site on-premise.
+The customer's database site on-prem.
 The API service makes queries to the database in order to retrieve assets like product descriptions and shopping cart data.

 In its current state, the app's components are restricted to services running in the customer's legacy data center.